nextcloud/documentation/developer_manual/general/codingguidelines.rst

 * User data is sacred.
 Provide undo instead of asking for confirmation - `which might be dismissed <http://www.alistapart.com/articles/neveruseawarning/>`_
 * The state of the application should be clear.
 If something loads, provide feedback.
 * Do not adapt broken concepts (for example design of desktop apps) just for the sake of consistency.
 We aim to provide a better interface, so let's find out how to do that!
+* Regularly reset your installation to see how the first-run experience is like.
+And improve it.
 * Ideally do `usability testing <http://jancborchardt.net/usability-in-free-software>`_ to know how people use the software.
 * For further UX principles, read `Alex Faaborg from Mozilla <http://uxmag.com/articles/quantifying-usability>`_.